 1. Go to a Concert

-Some of these concerts are located just outside of the city, but if you’re a fan of the artist, it may be worth a day trip to see them perform live!
+Below, we have listed several top musicians playing in and around the Boston area this January.
+Some of these concerts are located just outside of the city, but if you’re a fan of the artist, it may be worth a trip to see them perform.

-Check the following list for more concerts you can see in Boston this January.
+Check out even more concerts you can see in Boston this January.

 2. Attend a Sporting Event